This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 There’s a reason microwaveable foods always come with plastic coverings and still sometimes taste dry and textureless.
 The microwave has a nasty tendency to dehydrate foods.

 If you don’t want to take the time to defrost, period- you can always just defrost your chicken as you cook it.
-This method will make your cook time much longer, but there’s no danger associated with it.
+This method will make your cook time much longer, but there’s no danger associated with it (assuming you cook your chicken all the way through).

 Simply take your chicken from its packaging, and put it in the oven.
 For cooking chicken in a pan, you’ll want to use medium temperature and put it in the oven even after it looks done.
 This will keep you from serving your or your family raw chicken.